 Square dancing is to be distinguished from related dances called contra or longways dance where couples stand double file in a line and from round dances where couples stand in a circle.
 The origin of the square dance can be traced to English derivation and to the stately French cotillion performed in square formation that was popular at the court of Louis the fifteenth later replace by the quadrille (another square dance).

-The following information is excerpted from the Mississippi Code, Title NO, Chapter NO, Section NO.
+The following information was excerpted from the Mississippi Code, Title 3, Chapter 39, Section 3-3-39.